The BEST KEPT Weight Loss Secrets

 The BEST KEPT weight loss secret that the diet industry doesn’t want you to know.

-Eat less, move more may “work” temporarily in your teens, 20’s and 30’s, but it’s certainly not going to work long term or as you near / enter your 40’s.
+Eat less, move more may “work” temporarily in your teens, 20’s and parts of your 30’s, but it’s certainly not going to work long term or as you near/enter your 40’s and you experience the biological changes that come with hormone fluctuations and decline.

 Here's why: